-- Are audit committee meetings preceded or followed by private sessions with the chief financial officer (CFO), chief audit executive (CAE) and other executives (e.g., chief information officer, chief information security officer) as warranted? - Does the committee periodically meet separately with the independent auditor?

-- Does the committee meet in closed executive session for its members to discuss: - Issues of concern, how the meeting went and agenda topics to cover in future meetings? - Evaluation of the CFO and other finance executives? - Evaluation of the CAE?
+- Are audit committee meetings preceded or followed by private sessions with the chief financial officer (CFO), chief audit executive (CAE) and other executives (e.g., chief information officer, chief information security officer) as warranted? - Does the committee periodically meet separately with the independent auditor? - Does the committee meet in closed executive session for its members to discuss: - Issues of concern, how the meeting went, areas requiring a better understanding and agenda topics to cover in future meetings? - Evaluation of the CFO and other finance executives? - Evaluation of the CAE?